JanetMatsen/meta4_bins_janalysis/compare_fauzi_bins/README.txt

 # steps:

+# WARNING:
+# 160512: putting all analysis on hold in this dir to work on more general compare_bins dir
+Added the following to .gitignore in this dir:
+- Develop_mummer_aggregation.ipynb
+- checkm/
+- dev_bin_tools.ipynb
+- percent_identities.tsv

 - split_fasta_into_individual_bins makes individual bins
 	- calls ag to pull out the names from Fauzi's bins at data/genome_bins.fasta
 		- saves results as DNA_names.txt (in support_files dir)